Hunger In Our Area

 Children

 While food insecurity is harmful to everyone, it is particularly devastating to children.
-One in six children in our area struggle to get enough to eat.
+One in four children in our area struggle to get enough to eat.
 Without access to food outside of school, nutrition takes a backseat to hunger.

 Seniors